 When married couples get divorced their current estate planning documents must be updated.
-For purposes of this article and as a living trust attorney Las Vegas trusts, I will assume a traditional-type divorce with the former spouses moving on with living separate lives.
+For purposes of this article, we will assume a traditional-type divorce with the former spouses moving on with living separate lives.

 Your Living Trust usually gives a percentage of your assets to your spouse upon your death.
 Often, married couples give everything to their spouse.
 The provisions containing these bequests are often in what is commonly known as the “A/B Trust.”
 Removing the ex-spouse will ensure the assets get to the right people upon your death.
 Removing the A/B Trust will also have the added benefit of greatly simplifying your living trust.